Chris Bostock: Career

-At this time Paul Weller asked Bostock to play electric and double bass on The Style Council's debut album Café Bleu.
+At this time, Paul Weller asked Bostock to play electric and double bass on the Style Council's debut album Café Bleu.
 In 1986, as admirers of UK singer Sandie Shaw, Bostock, with Marche and McLusky performed as her band on her UK tour plus TV and recording sessions.
 In 1988, Bostock played on the Spear of Destiny The Price You Pay album and subsequent UK tour.
-In 1989, Bostock played in The Flame with Roxy Music's Paul Thompson and Supertramp's Dave Winthrop and were signed to Eurythmic Dave Stewart's Anxious Records, opening for The Eurythmics and The Beach Boys.
+In 1989, Bostock played in The Flame with Roxy Music's Paul Thompson and Supertramp's Dave Winthrop and were signed to Dave Stewart's Anxious Records, opening for Eurythmics and the Beach Boys.

-In 1990, after The Eurythmics, Dave Stewart invited Bostock to form The Spiritual Cowboys with him, adding members including Martin Chambers from The Pretenders and John Turnbull of The Blockheads.
-They toured extensively in Europe with the resulting two albums: the self-titled Dave Stewart & the Spiritual Cowboys and Honest, both achieving Gold status in France.
+In 1990, after Eurythmics, Dave Stewart invited Bostock to form the Spiritual Cowboys with him, adding members including Martin Chambers from the Pretenders and John Turnbull of the Blockheads.
+They toured extensively in Europe with the resulting two albums: the self-titled Dave Stewart & the Spiritual Cowboys and Honest, both achieving gold status in France.

-In 1992, Bostock produced music for and appeared in the BBC Screenplay Bad Girl with actress Jane Horrocks in which she played the singer in his band and this became the forerunner to the movie Little Voice in which Horrocks played the singer and focal point of the story.
+In 1992, Bostock produced music for and appeared in the BBC screenplay Bad Girl with actress Jane Horrocks in which she played the singer in his band and this became the forerunner to the film Little Voice in which Horrocks played the singer and focal point of the story.
 In 1993, Bostock produced the album Savage World for EMI Electrola's Frankfurt signing Savage World.
-In 1997 he co-produced the album This Hour for country singer Clint Bradley on BMG/M&G Records.
-In 2012, Bostock was Executive Producer for the re-released JoBoxers album Like Gangbusters.
+In 1997, he co-produced the album This Hour for country singer Clint Bradley on BMG/M&G Records.
+In 2012, Bostock was executive producer for the re-released JoBoxers album Like Gangbusters.

-Between 1995 and 1997, Bostock was A&R Manager for Michael Levy's M&G Records and Wired Recordings.
-In 2005 the JoBoxers song ‘Just Got Lucky’ featured in the movies The 40-Year-Old Virgin and Just My Luck.
-Bostock worked on the re-release of The JoBoxers albums Essential Boxerbeat (2006) on Sony and Like Gangbusters (2012).
+Between 1995 and 1997, Bostock was A&R manager for Michael Levy's M&G Records and Wired Recordings.
+In 2005, the JoBoxers song "Just Got Lucky" featured in the films The 40-Year-Old Virgin and Just My Luck.
+Bostock worked on the re-release of the JoBoxers albums Essential Boxerbeat (2006) on Sony and Like Gangbusters (2012).

-Bostock currently performs in Subway Sect with Vic Godard & former members Sean McLusky and Johnny Britton and JoBoxers, who completed a successful UK tour in summer 2022.
+Bostock currently performs in Subway Sect with Vic Godard and former members Sean McLusky and Johnny Britton and JoBoxers, who completed a successful UK tour in summer 2022.

-In 2025, Bostock was Executive Producer for the JoBoxers box set 'Just Got Lucky - The Complete Works 1983-1986' on Cherry Red Records and for the promotional video for new single 'A Thorn in My Side' which reached No.11 on the Heritage Chart.
+In 2025, Bostock was executive producer for the JoBoxers box set Just Got Lucky - The Complete Works 1983-1986 on Cherry Red Records and for the promotional video for new single "A Thorn in My Side" which reached No. 11 on the Heritage Chart.